-- Offer a money-back guarantee.
-Amazon will always give customers their money back for a return, so you may as well message this benefit to your advantage. - Don't copy what your competitors have written focus on making your listing more compelling. - If there are any complaints customers have expressed on your competitors' listings that your product overcomes, make sure to include this!
+- · Offer a money-back guarantee.
+Amazon will always give customers their money back for a return, so you may as well message this benefit to your advantage. - · Don't copy what your competitors have written focus on making your listing more compelling. - · If there are any complaints customers have expressed on your competitors' listings that your product overcomes, make sure to include this!
 For example: "These straps are weak and cannot hold 1,000 lbs. of weight..."
-Explain how your product is stronger and solves that issue. - Answer common questions that customers are asking on existing similar or competing product listings.
-For example, if you see "Is this product waterproof?" on your competitor's listing, and if your product is in fact waterproof, make sure to include this important information in the bullet points. - Emojis are also a nice touch to add creativity and visual punch to your listing! 🐇
+Explain how your product is stronger and solves that issue. - · Answer common questions that customers are asking on existing similar or competing product listings.
+For example, if you see "Is this product waterproof?" on your competitor's listing, and if your product is in fact waterproof, make sure to include this important information in the bullet points. - · Amazon recommends to keep your bullet points under 1,000 characters in total (200 characters - · Write with sentence fragments and do not include ending punctuation